dummy-ilh/MINE/Probability  & Statistics/Concepts/Probability.md

 ### 2.1.1 Random Experiments

-When we measure current in a copper wire, the measurement may differ slightly each time due to uncontrolled variables (temperature, gauge variations, impurities, current source drifts).
-This experiment has a **random component**.

 > **Definition — Random Experiment:**
 > An experiment that can result in different outcomes, even though it is repeated in the same manner every time, is called a **random experiment**.

-- In some cases, random variation is small enough to be ignored.
-- In other cases, variation is large enough to affect conclusions.
-- The goal is to **understand, quantify, and model** the type of variation encountered.

-**Modeling approach:**
-1. Develop a mathematical model (abstraction) of the physical system — need not be perfect (e.g., Newton's laws aren't perfect but are useful).
-2. Validate the model with measurements.
-3. Use the model to predict and describe system behavior.

-Two types of models discussed in this text:
-- **Figure 2.1:** System components (controlled inputs → model → output)
-- **Figure 2.2:** Model incorporating uncontrollable inputs (noise) alongside controllable inputs — same controllable input settings do not produce identical outputs.

 ---

 ### 2.1.2 Sample Spaces